Members of citizen-led RTA group concerned about harsh oversight

-Several members representing Tucson in the citizen-led committee charged with recommending a new iteration of a 20-year regional transportation plan said they are frustrated with what they call interference from staff stymieing their ability to make progress.
+Several members representing Tucson in the citizen-led committee charged with recommending a new iteration of a 20-year regional transportation plan have expressed frustration with what they call interference from staff stymieing their ability to make progress.

 The Citizens’ Advisory Committee is a 33-member public body that’s one of many committees that report to the Regional Transportation Authority’s board of nine members from Pima County’s jurisdictions.
 The board makes key decisions on the delivery of billions of dollars worth of transportation projects.